Menu

 Research

-First thing is first, we interview key stakeholders in the project.
-Those people being the program directors within the DIGM department.
+First things first, we interview key stakeholders in the project.
+Those people are the program directors within the DIGM department.
 We scheduled and asked each of them questions based on a script we created about the needs and wants of the website.
-From there, we analyzed the notes we took and compiled them to key points the website should have and the feel of the website.
+From there, we analyzed the notes we took and compiled them into key points the website should have and the feel of the website.

 Alongside this, we researched various other university websites that focus on departments/majors of their respective schools.
 From there, we interview Westphal’s communication director to make sure we comply with Drexel's design guidelines and what we can and cannot do with the website.